We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Research shows that consuming protein powder in combination with a resistance training regimen increases muscle protein synthesis, the process of building muscle.
 This is especially true when protein powder is consumed after workouts.

-While protein powders serve as a convenient and high quality source of protein, there are seemingly endless options to choose from, which can make it difficult to determine which is best for muscle gain.
+Protein powders serve as a convenient and high quality source of protein.
+There are seemingly endless options to choose from.
+And this can make it difficult to determine which is best for muscle gain.

-Keep reading for our picks of the eight best protein powders for muscle gain.
+Keep reading for our picks of the nine best protein powders for muscle gain.

 A note on price